 - How successful are any previous or ongoing development projects in which Company B has been/is currently involved?

 This is by no means an exhaustive list, and requesting documentation pertaining to Company B’s past and present state is by no means the full extent of due diligence.
-Throughout their working relationship Company A and Company B are likely to encounter each other’s trade secrets and intellectual property – provisions will therefore need to be agreed in advance so as to ensure the protection of each company after the venture has ended, and series of contracts and agreements will inevitably be needed in order to govern each company’s rights, obligations, liabilities and duties throughout the venture and thereafter.
+Throughout their working relationship Company A and Company B are likely to encounter each other’s trade secrets and intellectual property – provisions will, therefore, need to be agreed in advance so as to ensure the protection of each company after the venture has ended, and series of contracts and agreements will inevitably be needed in order to govern each company’s rights, obligations, liabilities and duties throughout the venture and thereafter.

 From a professional standpoint, it has been observed in many instances that parties to a joint venture agreement tend not to adhere to joint-venture terms.
 For instance - Company A in present case owns a piece of land and Company B has the technical know, means and experience to develop, construct and market the property – a joint venture would naturally result from the synergies existing between Company A and Company B whereby Company B saves in terms of investing financial resources to develop the property on Company A’s land and Company A saves itself from time and labor to construct a property.
 It is important to state here that although joint venture contract can regulate the relationship between Company A and Company B in this case, Company B enjoys a dominant position once it has assumed possession of land.
 Briefly, the joint-venture agreement between the parties provided:-

 c.
-60% percent of saleable area to be owned by Company B and 40% to be retained by Company A;
+60% percent of the saleable area to be owned by Company B and 40% to be retained by Company A;

-Cursory reading of above terms may suggest that these terms are fair and adequate to regulate the relationship of respective parties.
-However, once Company B assumes occupation of the project site and commences actual construction, Company A i) cannot consider termination of joint venture agreement as it may be subject to penalties and damages towards losses sustained by Company B towards construction works; ii) has no control over construction, contracting or building works; iii) is responsible towards terms, liabilities and obligations imposed under joint venture agreement.
+The cursory reading of the above terms may suggest that these terms are fair and adequate to regulate the relationship of respective parties.
+However, once Company B assumes occupation of the project site and commences actual construction, Company A i) cannot consider termination of joint venture agreement as it may be subject to penalties and damages towards losses sustained by Company B towards construction works; ii) has no control over construction, contracting or building works; iii) is responsible towards terms, liabilities, and obligations imposed under joint venture agreement.
 Interestingly, Company A’s dominant position will affect Company B to a much more significant level.
-Say for instance, Company A fails to open a joint escrow account for any reason or; delays construction of property on account of some dispute with contractor or project manager, or is subject to court proceedings thereby affecting joint venture agreement, or unilaterally engages in sale and marketing of units developed.
-Although Company A may have the option to bring an action against Company B for its breaches, the cost, expense and length of proceedings will run against the interest of Company A and its management.
-To this extent if parties have agreed to be governed pursuant to DIFC Law, Company A may get some relief as DIFC Courts have wide powers to pass necessary orders including injunction under clause 22, Chapter 5 of the DIFC Court Law (Law number 10 of 2004).
+Say, for instance, Company A fails to open a joint escrow account for any reason or; delays construction of property on account of some dispute with contractor or project manager or is subject to court proceedings thereby affecting joint venture agreement, or unilaterally engages in sale and marketing of units developed.
+Although Company A may have the option to bring an action against Company B for its breaches, the cost, expense, and length of proceedings will run against the interest of Company A and its management.
+To this extent, if parties have agreed to be governed pursuant to DIFC Law, Company A may get some relief as DIFC Courts have wide powers to pass necessary orders including injunction under clause 22, Chapter 5 of the DIFC Court Law (Law number 10 of 2004).

 The benefits of entering into this joint venture may well be remarkable and far beyond those attained by Company A’s sole venture, but it is only through thorough due diligence that Company A will be able to sensibly ascertain that entering into the relationship is in its best interests.
-And given the wide scope of work of both the desired project and the defining of the relationship between the entities it is inevitable the completion of due diligence will in itself be an enormous task.
+And given the wide scope of work of both the desired project and the definition of the relationship between the entities it is inevitable the completion of due diligence will in itself be an enormous task.